 * Time Passed: While not impossible, it becomes less likely for a niche comedy series to receive a sequel many years after its initial run and the completion of its source material.

-Therefore, for fans who want to experience the full story, reading the manga is the only available option.
+Therefore, for fans who want to experience the full story, reading the

 FAQs About where does the back street girls gokudolls anime end in the manga

-How many chapters are in the Back Street Girls manga?
+How many chapters are in the Back Street Girls manga ?

 How many episodes does the Back Street Girls anime have?